After creating your Campaign, you will need to create Projects. This article will walk you through setting up your first Project.

 Instagram Post - This Template only requires one Instagram post per Creator.
 The Creator will be paid a single rate for the completion of this post.

 Instagram Story - This Template only requires one Instagram Story Frame per Creator.
 The Creator will be paid a single rate for the completion of all frames.
+Please note, when Creators/Influencers send Instagram Stories back to you for verification, the platform will not be able to accept their media as a video file.
+Instead, they will need to take a screenshot from their video to upload it as a photo file for verification by you.

 Twitter Post - This Template only requires one Twitter post per Creator.
 The Creator will be paid a single rate for the completion of this post.